Concrete evaporation rate calculator (ACI 305R)

 Concrete Evaporation Rate: The Complete Guide

-The formula, the variables, and why 0.15 is the number that matters.
+The formula, the variables, and the thresholds that matter.

 Read article